bohandley/google-apps-form-to-pdf/README.md

 - edit the copy
 - send it as an email to selected people.

-## How to set up a google form to use the script
+## How to Set Up a Google Form to Use the Script

 1. Create a folder in Google Drive